irrdnet/irrd/docs/admins/rpki.rst

 * Every ``rpki.roa_import_timer``, IRRd reimports the ROA file, and then updates the validation status of all `route(6)` objects in the IRR database.
   This ensures that the status is correct when ROAs are added or removed.
-* For each NRTM update, IRRd sets the validation status using the current known ROAs, both on creations or changes.
+* For each received NRTM update, IRRd sets the validation status using the current known ROAs, both on creations or changes.
-* IRRd checks creation of objects in authoritative databases against the ROAs, and rejects the objects when they are RPKI-invalid.
+* IRRd checks creation or modification of objects in authoritative databases against the ROAs, and rejects the objects when they are RPKI invalid.
-* Changes or deletions of RPKI-invalid object are permitted, but IRRd will issue a warning to the user.
+* Deletions of RPKI invalid object are permitted, both for authoritative database and when receiving deletions over NRTM.
-* IRRd will always set objects from sources listed in ``rpki.validation_excluded_sources`` are to status not_found.
+* IRRd will always set objects from sources listed in ``rpki.validation_excluded_sources`` to status not_found, i.e. they are never regarded as RPKI invalid objects at any time.
-* Database exports and NRTM streams always include all objects in the database, including RPKI invalid objects.
+* Database exports and NRTM streams will not include RPKI invalid objects.
+* If the validation state changes, e.g. due to a new ROA, an NRTM ADD or DEL is created in the journal.

+An example of validation in the context of mirroring: your IRRd mirrors source DEMO the authoritative source, you keep a local journal, and a third party mirrors DEMO from you.
+When the authoritative source for DEMO sends an NRTM ADD for an RPKI invalid route, that update is not recorded in your IRRd's local journal.
+The third party that mirrors from you will not see this ADD over NRTM.

+If a ROA is added the next day that results in the route being RPKI valid or not_found, an ADD is recorded in the local journal, and the third party can pick up the change from an NRTM query to your IRRd.
+If that ROA is deleted again, causing the route to return to RPKI invalid, a DEL is recorded in the journal.

+Therefore, both the local state of your IRRd, and anyone mirroring from your IRRd, will be up to date with the RPKI status.
+This does not apply to excluded sources, whose objects are never seen as RPKI invalid.

 First import with RPKI-aware mode
 ---------------------------------